erdi/idea-gradle-plugins/README.md

 ## Idea Base convention plugin

 This convention plugin applies base IntelliJ project configuration, namely to use Git as the VCS and dismiss Gradle project import popup.
+It also bootstraps a default remote debug run configuration.

 ### Installation